Home Aviation Repositioning & Deadhead Fees

 Why operators cannot discount positioning legs

-• The aircraft costs the same to operate — Engine wear, scheduled maintenance accruals, fuel consumption, crew wear-and-tear, insurance hours — all accumulate at the same rate whether passengers are aboard or not.
+• The aircraft costs the same to operate.
+Engine wear, scheduled maintenance accruals, fuel, crew wear-and-tear, insurance hours — all accumulate at the same rate whether passengers are aboard or not.
 The marginal cost of a passenger leg versus an empty leg is essentially zero.

-• Crew duty time is identical — Crew duty hours accrue on positioning legs the same as passenger legs.
-Long positioning legs can require additional crew or limit operator's ability to take other flights that day.
+• Crew duty time is identical.
+Crew duty hours accrue on positioning legs the same as passenger legs.
+Long positioning legs can require additional crew or limit an operator's ability to take other flights that day.

-• Opportunity cost — While the aircraft is repositioning, it cannot serve another client.
-The operator could be earning revenue from a different charter; if they are flying empty to position for you, they are forgoing that alternative revenue.
+• Opportunity cost.
+While the aircraft is repositioning it cannot serve another client.
+If it is flying empty to position for you, the operator is forgoing that alternative revenue.

-• Variable cost coverage — Fuel, landing fees, and unscheduled maintenance accruals on positioning legs are real costs that must be recovered.
-Discounting positioning would force the operator to absorb these costs.
+• Variable cost coverage.
+Fuel, landing fees and unscheduled maintenance accruals on positioning legs are real costs that must be recovered.
+Discounting positioning would force the operator to absorb them.

-The one structural exception to full-rate positioning billing is empty leg pricing, where a positioning leg coincides with another client's desired departure.
-In these cases, the operator charges the second client a discounted rate (typically 30-70% of standard charter) because the positioning leg was already required for the first client — the marginal cost of carrying passengers on what would have been an empty flight is genuinely close to zero.
+The one structural exception is empty-leg pricing, where a positioning leg coincides with another client's desired departure.
+In these cases the operator charges the second client a discounted rate — typically 30–70% of standard charter — because the positioning leg was already required for the first client.
+The marginal cost of carrying passengers on what would have been an empty flight is genuinely close to zero.
+This is the mechanism behind the deep discounts in our empty leg flights guide, and it is why matching an empty leg is one of the four reduction approaches below.

 The four-step positioning estimate

-• Identify the aircraft type and approximate hourly rate — Use our private jet cost per hour guide as the starting point.
-For a midsize jet, working rate is approximately $6,500-$8,000 per hour all-in.
+• 1 · Identify the aircraft type and hourly rate.
+Use our private jet cost per hour guide as the starting point.
+For a midsize jet, working rate is roughly $6,500–$8,000 per hour all-in.

-• Identify the aircraft's likely base airport — Operators are concentrated in specific hubs — Teterboro and Westchester for Northeast US, Van Nuys and Burbank for LA, Dallas for Texas operations, Farnborough and Luton for UK, Le Bourget for Paris, Geneva for Swiss Alps.
-Major operators publish their fleet locations; brokers can usually identify likely positioning origin.
+• 2 · Identify the aircraft's likely base airport.
+Operators cluster in hubs — Teterboro and Westchester for the US Northeast, Van Nuys and Burbank for LA, Dallas for Texas, Farnborough and Luton for the UK, Le Bourget for Paris, Geneva for the Swiss Alps.
+Brokers can usually identify the likely positioning origin.

-• Calculate positioning flight time — Estimate the flight time from the likely base to your departure airport, then from your destination back to base (or to your next departure if a multi-leg trip).
+• 3 · Calculate positioning flight time.
+Estimate flight time from the likely base to your departure airport, then from your destination back to base (or to your next departure on a multi-leg trip).
+These are the two slider values in the estimator.

-• Multiply — Positioning hours times hourly rate equals positioning cost.
-A midsize jet positioning 2 hours each way at $7,000 per hour adds approximately $28,000 to the invoice.
+• 4 · Multiply.
+Positioning hours × hourly rate = positioning cost.
+A midsize jet positioning 2 hours each way at $7,000/hr adds roughly $28,000 — exactly what the estimator returns.

-The estimate provides a useful sanity check on operator quotes.
-If the operator quotes $35,000 in positioning on a trip where your estimate is $25,000, ask why.
-The discrepancy may be legitimate (aircraft repositioning from a more distant base than expected, or international handling adding fees), or it may indicate inflated positioning charges.
-Either way, the conversation is more productive when you have your own estimate to compare against.
+The estimate is a sanity check, not a substitute for a quote.
+If an operator quotes $35,000 in positioning where your estimate is $25,000, ask why.
+The discrepancy may be legitimate — aircraft repositioning from a more distant base than expected, or international handling adding fees — or it may be inflated positioning charges.
+Either way, the conversation is more productive when you have your own number to compare against.
+To see every other line item that hides in a quote, read how to read a private jet charter quote.

 Four ways to reduce or eliminate positioning

-Positioning is not a fixed cost — it varies based on the operator selected, the airports used, and the trip structure.
-Four approaches reliably reduce or eliminate positioning fees.
+Positioning is not a fixed cost — it varies with the operator selected, the airports used and the trip structure.
+Four approaches reliably reduce or eliminate it.

 Select an operator with aircraft based at your departure airport

 The most effective approach.
-If the operator's aircraft is already based at your departure airport, no inbound positioning applies — saving half the round-trip positioning cost.
-Brokers can shop across multiple operators to identify those with locally-based aircraft.
-JetLuxe and similar platforms typically show aircraft location, which makes this analysis straightforward.
+If the operator's aircraft is already based at your departure airport, no inbound positioning applies — that alone removes half the round-trip positioning cost.
+Brokers can shop across multiple operators to find locally-based aircraft; platforms that surface aircraft location make this analysis straightforward, which is exactly what the estimator's linked search does.

 Choose an alternative departure airport closer to operator bases

-If no operator has aircraft based at your preferred departure airport, consider an alternative airport 30-60 minutes drive away where operators are concentrated.
-A 45-minute road transfer often saves 90 minutes of positioning flight time, which can equal $10,000-$15,000 in charter cost.
-The complete trade-off analysis is covered in our secondary airports guide.
+If no operator has aircraft at your preferred airport, consider one 30–60 minutes' drive away where operators concentrate.
+A 45-minute road transfer often saves 90 minutes of positioning flight time — $10,000–$15,000 in charter cost.
+The full trade-off is in our secondary airports guide.

 Match an empty leg to your itinerary

-Empty leg flights are positioning legs that other clients have already paid for.
-When your timing matches an existing positioning leg, you pay 30-70% of standard charter for that segment.
-Empty legs are inherently unpredictable in timing and routing, but for flexible travellers they offer the deepest discounts in private aviation.
-See our empty leg flights guide for the complete strategy.
+Empty-leg flights are positioning legs other clients have already paid for.
+When your timing matches an existing positioning leg, you pay 30–70% of standard charter for that segment — the deepest discount in private aviation for flexible travellers.
+See our empty leg flights guide for the complete strategy, including how to verify a deal is genuine.

 Have the aircraft wait at destination rather than reposition

-For trips with short turnarounds (1-7 days at destination), having the aircraft stay at your destination is often cheaper than two separate positioning legs.
-Standing fees of $1,500-$4,000 per day are typically less than the cost of round-trip positioning.
-The trade-off shifts above approximately 5-7 days; longer stays favour repositioning over standing fees.
-Operators will quote both options on request.
+For short turnarounds (1–7 days at destination), keeping the aircraft at your destination is often cheaper than two separate positioning legs.
+Standing fees of $1,500–$4,000 per day typically beat round-trip positioning.
+The trade-off flips above roughly 5–7 days; longer stays favour repositioning.
+Operators will quote both on request.

 Find aircraft based at your departure airport

-JetLuxe surfaces operator and aircraft location data in the quote process, which makes it possible to identify zero-positioning options before committing to a quote.
-The savings can equal half the trip cost.
+The single highest-leverage move is starting from aircraft location rather than route.
+JetLuxe surfaces operator and aircraft-base data in the quote process, which makes it possible to identify zero-inbound-positioning options before committing — the saving can equal half the trip cost.

 Search aircraft by location on JetLuxe →